bbauska/W3Cx-2of5/README.md

 As I mentioned already, throughout this module, you'll have opportunities to practice what we're teaching by creating and editing your very first Web page.

-Finally, you'll have a chance to show off what you've learned in the quiz section.

 With that, let's jump right in.